Pride is being. Here and now.

 Get with it, people: The time I right now, and the future is 🔜.

 Eleven black transgender women have been murdered so far this year in this country, in Alabama, Tennessee, Maryland, Ohio, Texas, Pennsylvania, Michigan, North Carolina, and Missouri.
-Their names and ages: Dana Martin, 31; Jazzaline Ware, N/A; Ashanti Carmon, 27; Claire Legato, 21; Muhlaysia Booker, 23; Michelle “Tamika” Washington, 40; Paris Cameron, 20; Chynal Lindsey, 26; Chanel Scurlock, 23; Zoe Spears, 23; and Broolyn Lindsey, 32.
+Their names and ages: Dana Martin, 31; Jazzaline Ware, age N/A; Ashanti Carmon, 27; Claire Legato, 21; Muhlaysia Booker, 23; Michelle “Tamika” Washington, 40; Paris Cameron, 20; Chynal Lindsey, 26; Chanel Scurlock, 23; Zoe Spears, 23; and Broolyn Lindsey, 32.

-This is a criminal static.
+This is a criminal statistic.
 These women were our sisters.
 They were people.
 They were more than their terrible end, and they deserve justice, and that justice comes as change.
 Knowing trans women of color, I understand only a little about the risk they take on the daily simply by being.
 That has got to stop.
 I do not want to see their names or any more names on this list.

 We’re all here, and we’re all a little queer.
 Pride is getting over our prejudice, as individuals, as a culture.
 It’s working and living with dignity, within spitting distance of folks determined to antagonize us or who, for whatever reason, want to become our enemies.
 It’s moving forward, together, with and for one another, equal under the sun and under the law.